rtibi/MCW-Azure-Stack/Hands-on lab/HOL unguided - Azure Stack.md

 -   Create a new Azure API App using the same resource group as the web app

--   Configure Cross-Origin Resource Sharing (CORS) on the new app to use **ALLOWED ORIGINS** **\**
+-   Configure Cross-Origin Resource Sharing (CORS) on the new app to use **ALLOWED ORIGINS**

 #### Exit criteria

--   The new API app should be deployed in the same resource group as the web app.
+-   The new API app should be deployed in the same resource group as the web app

--   CORS should configured to allow all origins for the API app.
+-   CORS should configured to allow all origins for the API app

 ### Task 2: Deploy the Contoso.Apps.Financial.Offers project